 Therapeutic plan validation in a multidisciplinary team meeting (medical oncologist, radiation oncologist, pathologist, surgeon).
 Anesthesia consultation at least 48 hours before surgery.

 Standing surgical marking by the surgeon: incision lines, NAC landmarks, inframammary fold, surgical approach axis.
-Tracer injection for the sentinel lymph node.
+Tracer injection for the sentinel lymph node or axillary dissection.
 Operating room.

 Under general anesthesia.
-First step: axillary surgery — sentinel lymph node biopsy if invasive cancer, or axillary lymph node dissection if multiple nodes are already known to be involved.
+First step: axillary surgery — sentinel lymph node biopsy or axillary dissection if invasive cancer, or axillary lymph node dissection if multiple nodes are already known to be involved.
 Second step: mastectomy — complete removal of the gland, with or without NAC preservation, via conventional, endoscopic, or robot-assisted approach depending on the strategy.
 Third step if immediate reconstruction: implant, expander, DIEP flap, latissimus dorsi flap, or lipofilling.
-Total duration: 1.5 to 5 hours depending on associated procedures.
+Total duration: 45 min to 3.5 hours depending on associated procedures.
 Suction drains.
 Hospital stay 1 to 5 days.
 Clinique Hartmann or American Hospital of Paris.

 Scar examination.
 Drain removal if still in place.
 Review of the final pathology report (histologic type, grade, margins, lymph nodes).
 Presentation of the adjuvant treatment plan validated by the multidisciplinary team: post-mastectomy radiotherapy according to characteristics, chemotherapy, hormone therapy according to profile.

-The hospital stay is 1 to 5 days, the time needed to monitor the drains, manage pain, and organize discharge home.
+The hospital stay is 1 to 5 days, the time needed to monitor the drains, manage pain, and organise discharge home.

 Suction drains are kept in place for 5 to 10 days on average, depending on output.
 They evacuate serous fluid and promote skin adherence.
 A home-care nurse monitors the drains and removes them.
 A compression bra is worn for 1 month.